LiNk-NY/wercker-step-r-dependencies/README.md

   install, separated by whitespace.

 * `repos` (optional).
 Repos to set in R using `options(repos = XXX)`.
-If no repos are set and `BiocInstaller` is included in your docker image `BiocInstaller::biocinstallRepos()` will be used to set the repos.
+If no repos are set and `BiocManager` is included in your docker image `BiocManager::repositories()` will be used to set the repos.

 ## Example